 “At every available opportunity,” Rabbi Ze'ev Gold wrote,“ I tell the story of the remarkable lesson I had the privilege to learn from our great teacher, the gaon and saintly Rav Kook, may the memory of the righteous be a blessing.”

-Rabbi Gold (1889-1956), a leader of the religious-Zionist Mizrahi movement, once accompanied the Chief Rabbi to the community of Magdiel1 in the Sharon area.
+Rabbi Gold (1889-1956), a prominent figure in the religious-Zionist Mizrahi movement, once accompanied the Chief Rabbi to the community of Magdiel1 in the Sharon area.
 The rabbis were invited to plant saplings in an official ceremony to inaugurate a new forest.

-As Rav Kook was handed a sapling to plant, Rabbi Gold was amazed to see the rabbi’s reaction.
-His face shone like a burning torch, and his entire body quivered with excitement.
+As Rav Kook was handed a sapling to plant, Rabbi Gold was astounded to see the rabbi’s reaction.
+Rav Kook’s face radiated like a burning torch, and his entire body quivered with excitement.
 He did not use the hoe he had been provided, but knelt down to the soil and dug a hole in the earth with his bare hands.
 Hands shaking, he reverently placed the sapling in the ground, while murmuring his gratitude to God for the privilege of planting a tree in the Holy Land.

 On the trip back to Jerusalem, Rabbi Gold turned to the Chief Rabbi.
 “Why did you exhibit such deep emotions when you planted a tree into the ground?
 Nowadays, thank God, hundreds of trees are planted every day in the Land of Israel!”

-“As I held that young sapling in my hands,” Rav Kook replied, “I remembered how the Sages elucidated the verse, “Follow the Eternal your God... and cling to Him” (Deut.
+“As I held that young sapling in my hands,” Rav Kook replied, “I recalled how the Sages elucidated the verse, “Follow the Eternal your God... and cling to Him” (Deut.
 13:5).
 They asked:

 Is it possible for flesh and blood to ascend to the heavens and cling to the Shechinah, about Whom it is written, “For the Eternal your God is a consuming fire” (Deut.
 4:24)?